ym-tang/Seminars-and-Conferences/index.md

 ### Here're seminars and conferences I particpated in.
-In this semester (between February and July), we are not allowed to go back to school for covid-19 reasons.
-So no offline seminar is able to hold.
+In this semester (between February and July), we are not allowed to go back to school for covid-19 reasons, so no offline seminar is able to hold.